Dominic-wiwi-uni-goe/00_basics/00_general.md

 ## Basics in R for the seminar
-This chapter summarizes some basics which may be required for the seminar.
+This chapter summarizes some basics which may be required for the seminar, including:

 - 00_general
 - 01_installing packages